JohannesTheo/multi_object_datasets_torch/README.md

 - TODO: Do test with different (older) versions of python, tf and torch
 - TODO: Do provide converted hdf5 files for download?
 - TODO: Fix capitalization of split in ObjectRoom
-- TODO: Fix version of train split in ObjectRoom